khaledhikmat/goqur/README.md

 This platform is called `goqur`.
 It is pronounced `go cure`.
 It is meant to provide a set of API Endpoints to explore the different nouns and concepts in ayahs of the Quran.

-**Please note** because this is a multi-project source, VS code require this `azureFunctions.projectSubpath` setting to properly point to the functions app!!!
+**Please note** that, because this is a multi-project source, VS code requires this `azureFunctions.projectSubpath` setting point to the functions app!!!

 ## Data source